<<Previous | Story Intro | Return to Stories | Next >>

 Day Thirteen

 Tank had convinced her that there was no need to go into Mexico just for a divorce.
-There were plenty of attorneys in Albuquerque who filled out divorce papers as quickly as any of the shysters south of the border.
+There were plenty of attorneys in Santa Fe who filled out divorce papers as quickly as any of the shysters south of the border.
 He just happened to have the name of a man who would fill out the necessary paperwork, and charged nothing more than the filing fee.
 He made his money by encouraging those seeking divorces to 'fight for their rights'.
 It made up for the few who just wanted a fast, non-contested divorce.

 She tugged at her denim skirt, wishing she'd thought to pack a few nice clothes.
 She'd tucked in the dark red tank top, emphasizing her narrow waist.